cyrilby/cph-metro-status/README.md

 ## get_data.py

 This script is designed to automatically collect data on the operational status of the Copenhagen Metro and record disruptions.
-In practice, this happens by scraping the Metro's website, locating the relevant information and then storing it in a local `*.csv` file.
+In practice, this happens by scraping the Metro's website, locating the relevant information and then storing it in local `*.csv` and `*.pkl` files.

-### bug fix from 20-02-2024

-Due to an issue with the website, whenever the data was loaded using `BeautifulSoup`, it was incomplete and always showed the same status message.
-This issue was fixed by using `Selenium` instead, which launches a hidden window and loads the data through a web browser before parsing the HTML contents.
-With it, the status collected from the tool matches the actual status displayed when visiting the Metro's website.

-As a consequence of this bug, the **data collection has been restarted**, meaning that all previous historical data have been deleted.

 ## summarize_data.py

 In this script, we import data on the Copenhagen Metro's operational status collected at different timestamps, then add some information on what the status recorded means, then create various tables containing aggregate data.
 These tables are then exported and can be used for data visualization etc.

+## upload_data.py

+This script is designed to refresh all output data tables in the relevant Azure data lake blob so that we can enable subsequent queries to get the data and use it for e.g. data visualization purposes.
+The data stored on Azure is then imported for use in the Streamlit app associated with the project.

+## visualize_data.py

+This script contains the source code of the Streamlit app accompanying the CPH metro scraper tool.
+In here, we create a series of data visualizations that help us get a better understanding of how often the metro breaks down, when and where the impact is felt as well as what the reasons behind the breakdowns are (if information on those is available).
+The streamlit app can then be run locally or accessed through [its website](https://cph-metro.streamlit.app/).